-That being said, it seems like many are always looking for affordable Mother’s Day gift ideas up to the last minute.
+It seems like many are always looking for affordable Mother’s Day gift ideas up to the last minute.
 I like to get any shopping I do out of the way quickly as it helps with comparison shopping and getting a good price.

 Mother’s Day Gifts Come Down to the Thought

-The important thing to remember when it comes to shopping for Mother’s Day gifts that it doesn’t come down to price, but the thought.
+The important thing to remember when it comes to shopping for gifts that it doesn’t come down to price, but the thought.

 I’m not going to say that it’s wrong to buy flowers from someone like ProFlowers for Mother’s Day, but I’d rather give something that’s going to last more than a few days.

 Some of the best Mother’s Day gift ideas I’ve come up with in the past have been ones I didn’t spend an arm and leg on, but were small, unexpected and greatly appreciated presents.

 Related: Check out the Mother’s Day shop at Amazon for all of their top gift options!